bird

 Figuring out what to feed them is honestly one of the trickiest parts.
 Budgies, macaws, cockatoos… It’s not a one-size-fits-all situation.
 You need to fuel them up right, or you’ll end up with a cranky, feather-plucking roommate.
 And, have you seen the bird food stores with an abundance of bird food types lately?
 It makes it tougher to decide which one to grab.

 Did you know that U.S. households spend over $4 billion on bird food and nearly $10 billion on bird-related accessories each year?
 Clearly, pet birds are a beloved part of many families.
-Their nutrition is just as crucial as your dog’s or cat’s (maybe more, if you ask a parrot owner).
+Their nutrition is just as crucial as your dog’s or cat’s, especially when choosing the right parrot food to support their health and daily activity.

 This guide’s here to help you: